TxConnect:

 Resource Adapter module

-The resource adapter module contains all of the elements necessary to provide EIS connectivity to applications.
-Specifically, the resource adapter module includes the following components:
+The resource adapter module contains all of the elements necessary to

 - The Java classes and interfaces that implement the resource adapter